AhmedSaeed2305/FWD-advanced-track-online-storefront/README.md

 Before submitting your project, spin it up and test each endpoint.
 If each one responds with data that matches the data shapes from the `REQUIREMENTS.md`, it is ready for submission!

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-# node_modules folder and .env file are not inculded

-# Connect to data base

-- Start by creating .env file which is excluded from the repo that contains the following info:

-POSTGRES_HOST=127.0.0.1
-POSTGRES_PORT=3001
-POSTGRES_DB=online_storefront
-POSTGRES_TEST_DB=online_storefront_test
-POSTGRES_USER=postgres
-POSTGRES_PASSWORD=password123
-ENV=test
-BCRYPT_PASSWORD=extraPassword
-SALT_ROUNDS=10
-TOKEN_SECRET=secretString

-- Then you can run the following command to create the tables required for the dataBase and link them together: [db-migrate up]

-- Table: user_table(user_id: serial perimary key, first_name: varchar, last_name: varchar, password: varchar)
-- Table: products_table(product_id: serial perimary key, name: varchar, price: integer, category: varchar)
-- Table: orders_table(id: serial perimary key, quantity: integer, status: boolean, user_id: integer [references user_table], product_id: integer [references products_table])

-# USERS model

-## After you can start using the provided end point to create a user and get a new JWT

-1 - Create [new JWT token generated] "/new-user" [POST] 2 - first name, last name and password must be provided in the body of the request 3 - the password will get hashed and will not be stored as entered 4 - there is an authentication method for future password verifications to login

-## Next you can show or index all users using the following end points and you have to supply the JWT for each

-- Show [token required] "user?id=" [GET] id must be provided as a query params in the header
-- Index [token required] "/users" [GET]

-# PRODUCTS model

-## Then you can Create, get one product by id or get all products and you have to supply the JWT for each also

-1 - Create [token required] "/new-product" [POST] must provide name, price, category in the body of the request 2 - Show "/product?id=" [GET] id must be provided as a query params in the header 3 - Index "/products" [GET]

-# ORDERS model

-## Eventually you can Create new order or get current order or see all orders for a specific user with user id and with JWT

-- Create new order [token required] "/new-order" [POST] quantity, status: boolean, productId and userId must be provided in the body of the request
-- Current Order by user (args: user id)[token required] "/order/user-id?id=" [GET] id must be provided as a query params in the header
-- Show all orders by user Id [Token required] "/orders?id=" [GET] id must be provided as a query params in the header

-### to run unit tests "npm run test" script is used.

-### to run the server "npm start" script is used.

-## to build the ts files "npm run tsc" script is used.